nickgrace/schema/slides.md

 * Collaboration by Google, Microsoft, and Yahoo! to create a common vocabulary for describing the data on the Web.

+* 570 million objects and more than 18 billion facts.

-* Google currently supports rich snippets for people, events, reviews, products, recipes, and breadcrumb navigation.
+* Google currently supports rich snippets for people, places, events, reviews, products, recipes, and breadcrumb navigation.

 ---